frivas/alexa-mixed-polly/README.md

 - If you decide to host the audio files using S3 then remember to give your Lambda user permissions to access the S3 service.

 # Tools
-In most cases, a re-codification of the audio file is needed to comply with the sample rate, for example.
+In most cases, you might need to change the sample rate of the audio file so it complies with Alexa's requirements, for example.
 I would suggest using Audacity, SoX or FFmpeg.
 Take a look the [Amazon’s documentation](https://medium.com/r/?url=https%3A%2F%2Fdeveloper.amazon.com%2Fes%2Fdocs%2Fcustom-skills%2Fspeech-synthesis-markup-language-ssml-reference.html%23audio) about this.

 In this article I am going to use SoX.
 As it is the tool available to be used in Lambda and also Daniel made the effort to provide it, reusability is king!
 (Thanks again Daniel).